For links to the help pages for other industries and general information about EAS, please see this page

 - compulsory third party insurance premiums, payable as part of the business/organisation vehicle registration process;

 - travel and accommodation expenses, including those incurred by employees undertaking professional development and training.

 - 'Dry hire' i.e. payments for the hire of equipment without an operator.
 Include these payments in Rent, leasing and hiring expenses;

-- Payments to contractors for freight, delivery and transport services.
-Include these payments in Payments made to contractors and other businesses/organisations for freight, cartage, delivery and transport services;
+- payments to contractors and other businesses reported in Payments made to contractors and other businesses for selected services;

 What should be reported in Inventories?